Willie Barrow: Organizing

-In the 1950s she worked with Martin Luther King and other Chicago ministers and activists as a field organizer for the Southern Christian Leadership Conference.
-In the 1960s she helped organize the Chicago chapter of Operation Breadbasket with Rev. Jesse Jackson.
-She opposed U.S. involvement in the Vietnam War and led a delegation to North Vietnam in 1968.
-She joined the National Urban League in 1943 and the National Council of Negro Women in 1945.
-She was the godmother of President Barack Obama.
-In 1973 she protested social services cuts by the Nixon administration.
+In the 1950s, Barrow worked with Martin Luther King Jr. and other Chicago ministers and activists as a field organizer for the Southern Christian Leadership Conference.
+In the 1960s, she helped organize the Chicago chapter of Operation Breadbasket with Rev. Jesse Jackson.
+Barrow opposed U.S. involvement in the Vietnam War and led a delegation to North Vietnam in 1968.
+She joined the National Urban League in 1943 and the National Council of Negro Women two years later.
+Barrow was the godmother of President Barack Obama.
+In 1973, she protested social services cuts by the Nixon administration.

 Intersectional activism

 Barrow additionally was an activist for the LGBT community, which included fighting for HIV/AIDS victims.
 She also advocated for fair labor practices, took an anti-Vietnam war stance, and was vocal about women's rights.
-In a 1987 interview on Chicago Tonight she said, "You see ministers, they would rather have a minister who could not articulate and perhaps may not have even been called ... than to have an articulate woman that knows something about the rebirth of Christ and knows about the natural birth and the new birth.
+In a 1987 interview on Chicago Tonight, Barrow said: "You see ministers, they would rather have a minister who could not articulate and perhaps may not have even been called ... than to have an articulate woman that knows something about the rebirth of Christ and knows about the natural birth and the new birth.
 They would rather try to have a man articulate than a woman. ...
 As Jesse [Jackson] grew, his vision grew.
 Anytime that there was a committee was formed, it would be all men.
 I'd say 'Jesse, you haven an unbalanced committee.
 You've got to have some women.' ...
 He kept putting women on committees, kept making them managers ... then it became a habit, a part of his vision."